Type: Package

 Arguments

-Character vector of file paths or a folder path.
+Character vector of file paths.

 recursive

 Logical.
-If a folder is given, whether to search recursively.
+Whether to search recursively.
 Default: FALSE.

 Optional regex to filter file names (e.g., "\.R$").
 Default: NULL.